 - Such requests must be submitted seven working days in advance to Dean of Students using the online event management request system.

-- Organization Responsibility.
 Organizations inviting outside groups or speakers to campus will ensure that a safe, non-disruptive environment exists for free expression.
 In turn, speakers “expressive actions” must avoid defamation, threats, obscenities or conduct not conducive to good order and discipline.
 The University will not charge security fees based on anticipated speech content requiring the need for additional security.

 - Reservation Denial.